mino42/my_projects/README.md

 Welcome to my repository!

-This is where I collect some of my projects (along a short description).
+This is where I collect some of my projects along with a short description and in most case with the source files.
 Some of them were made as school or work related projects, some were just projects I made up for practice.

 The projects: